Takaki Ose

-Takaki Ose (大瀬 貴己; born 19 October 1995) is a professional footballer who plays as a defender for Thai League 1 club BG Pathum United.
+Takaki Ose (大瀬 貴己, Ōse Takami); born 19 October 1995) is a professional footballer who plays as a defender for Cambodian Premier League club Preah Khan Reach Svay Rieng.
 Born in Japan, he plays for the Cambodia national team.

 Club career

 Youth

 As a child, Ose attended Jissen Gakuen High School in Japan, where he played for the football team.
 Subsequently, he attended Senshu University in Japan, where he played for the football team.

 HBO Tokyo

 In 2018, Ose started his senior career with Japanese side HBO Tokyo.

 Pietà Hotspurs

 Ahead of the 2018–19 season, Ose signed for Maltese side Pietà Hotspurs in August 2018, where he became friends with Japanese footballer Taisei Marukawa in the league.
 He make his professional career debut on 17 August in a 2–1 lost against Hibernians.

 Ahli Sidab

 One year later in September 2019, Ose signed for Omani club Ahli Sidab.

 Angkor Tiger

 Six months later, Ose signed for Cambodian side Angkor Tiger, before signing for Cambodian side Phnom Penh Crown in 2021, helping the club win that year's league title and the 2022 Cambodian Super Cup.